 Declawed cats often exhibit one or more of the following problems:

 - Avoidance of the litterbox

 - Impaired balance and agility

 - Extreme timidity, especially when strangers or other animals are present

 - Lack of playful activity which can lead to obesity in later life.

 Once cats have been declawed, they must be kept indoors for the rest of their lives.
-A declawed cat that is let outside is a target for any dog, cat or other creature.
+A declawed cat that is let outside is a target for any dog, cat, or other creature.
 They cannot defend themselves or even climb a tree to escape danger.
 If you are adamant in your preference to have a cat declawed, consider adopting a shelter cat already declawed that needs a good home.

 For more information on declawing, see these sites:

 - The State of Declawing Today